thegetty/inventories-and-surveys/content/part-IV/chapter-13.md

 Many resources are available to guide the operators and users of England’s HERs:

--   Historic England publishes specifications to guide local authorities delivering HERs ([[Historic England 2019]]).
+-   Historic England publishes specifications to guide local authorities delivering HERs ({% cite 'Historic England 2019' %}).

--   MIDAS Heritage, the U.K. Historic Environment Data Standard, defines what information should be included on HERs when recording heritage information ([[English Heritage 2012]]).
+-   MIDAS Heritage, the U.K. Historic Environment Data Standard, defines what information should be included on HERs when recording heritage information ({% cite 'English Heritage 2012' %}).

--   The U.K.’s Forum on Information Standards in Heritage (FISH) maintains standard vocabularies used by all HERs ([[FISH n.d.]]).
+-   The U.K.’s Forum on Information Standards in Heritage (FISH) maintains standard vocabularies used by all HERs ({% cite 'FISH n.d.' %}).

--   Working guidelines for HERs have been published as an online wiki ([[Informing the Future of the Past n.d.]]).
+-   Working guidelines for HERs have been published as an online wiki ({% cite 'Informing the Future of the Past n.d.' %}).

 -   The HER Forum provides an online discussion list and holds in-person meetings to share best practices.[^2]

 These resources ensure that HERs are mutually comprehensible across the whole country, while allowing them to retain locally distinctive information.
-The benefits of a standardized approach can be seen on the Heritage Gateway website, which allows users to search across multiple participating HERs as well as national datasets maintained by Historic England ([[Heritage Gateway n.d.]]).
+The benefits of a standardized approach can be seen on the Heritage Gateway website, which allows users to search across multiple participating HERs as well as national datasets maintained by Historic England ({% cite 'Heritage Gateway n.d.' %}).

 A typical HER in England maintains a core data set of three linked data types: